RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 localvolume.local.storage.openshift.io/local-block created
 ~~~

-If we execute an `oc get pods` command on the namespace of `local-storage` we will see containers being created in relationship to the assets from our local-storage.yaml file:
+If we execute an `oc get pods` command on the namespace of `local-storage` we will see containers being created in relationship to the assets from our local-storage.yaml file.
+The pods generated are a provisioner and diskmaker on every worker node where the node selector matched.:

 ~~~bash
 [lab-user@provision ~]$ oc -n local-storage get pods